robotoworks/specapi/README.md

 ----------
 If you would like to submit pull requests for this project you will need to install eclipse and the xText framework.

-If you would just like to author a plugin, you can see the [plugin development guide](https://github.com/robotoworks/specapi/wiki/Plugin-Development/).
+If you would just like to author a plugin, you can see the [plugin development guide](https://github.com/robotoworks/specapi/wiki/Plugin-Development/), read on if you would like to modify the specapi language itself, improve the editor experience, or write a core plugin to be included with future releases of SpecAPI.

 In Eclipse create a new workspace and import the projects:-